-There are two ways to display the Events view:
+There are two ways to display the Legacy Events view:

-- Go to INVESTIGATE > Events.
+- Go to Investigate > Legacy Events.
 NetWitness Platform runs a default query on the last three hours for the default service (if one is set) or displays a dialog in which you can select a service and then runs the default query.
-The default query selects all events and the Events view displays events on the selected service, with the oldest events first.
+The default query selects all events and the Legacy Events view displays events on the selected service, with the oldest events first.

 What do you want to do?